 The fun and free raffle afterward enticed the crowd further with local and handmade prizes from Methow Valley’s own: Gardners Gardens’ Dave and Marilyn Sabold donated beeswax balms; Methow Spring’s Talitha Parsons donated two boxes of spring water, eqpd donated wallets, Cullers Studio’s Sara Ashford donated skeins of yarn; Door No. 3’s Robin Doggett and Laura Gunnip donated tea towels; Mountainkind Photography’s Mary Kiesau and Merle Kirkley donated note card sets; and Lucid Glassworks’ Samantha Carlin donated glass tumblers.

-Methow Made thanks all the volunteers, donors and friends who donated their time and handmade food and products to make this community event a success for the 4th year in a row!
+Methow Made thanks all the volunteers, donors and friends who donated their time and handmade food and products to make this community celebration a success for the 4th year in a row!